nyurik/fatul/README.md

 ## Development

 Install [just](https://github.com/casey/just#installation).
-Run `just` in the `test/` dir to run all sample tests and compares the output with the files in the `expected/` dir.
+Run `just` to run all sample tests and compares the output with the files in the `test/expected` dir.
 To update expected results, run `just rebuild-expected`.